Edinburgh to Glasgow point-to-point, 1984. Adrian Stott starter

 1961-63: George King 1968-70: Bill Stoddart 1971: Alex Wight.

-1961: The first race held on 14th October was well organised.
-G Stott (Smethwich Harriers) one of the four English entrants won in the record time of 5h 23m 23s.
+1961: The first race (over 44 miles) was held on 14th October was well organised.
+Geoff Stott (Smethwich Harriers) one of the four English entrants won in the record time of 5h 23m 23s.
 There were only three finishers from 10 starters and all were inside the previous record.
-The winner was up with the leaders throughout and after H Mitchell (Shettleston Harriers) had led up to the half distance, Stott took command being timed at 4h 5m at 36 miles and 4h 43m at 40 miles.
+The winner was up with the leaders throughout and after Hugh Mitchell (Shettleston Harriers) had led up to the half distance, Stott took command being timed at 4h 5m at 36 miles and 4h 43m at 40 miles.
 His only previous appearance in Scotland was at the Gourock 14 in 1958 when he finished last.

 Geoff Stott after the race as reported by the Glasgow ‘Evening Citizen’